colinyjchung/jinnzhong/content/posts/20220816-four-thousand-weeks.md

 In my twenties and thirties, I fell into the typical ["Ascension Plot Thread"](https://journal.jinnzhong.com/plot-thread-ascension/).
 I grew up in a lower-class, immigrant blue collar family.
 We were poor, I didn't want that, and climbing the ladder drove me.

 Fortunately/unfortunately, I was/am too much of an anti-authoritarian individual/weirdo to climb the _corporate_ ladder.
 But freelancing, business, and investing made sense to me.
-It was _different_, and because I was (and most likely still am) under the delusion that "I'm special/unique", I should go do that instead.
+It was _different_, and because I was (and most likely still am) under the delusion that "I'm special/unique", I decided that I should go do that instead.
 After all, why would I do what the rest of the 9-5 population did?

 So from the early aughts onwards...
 I climbed.
 And blessed with nearly inexhaustible energy, resilient health, and unparalleled focus/drive...
 I kept climbing.
 As an entrepreneur, I was taught (and believed in) the maxims of "act first, and apologize later", "say yes to everything", and "sleep when you're dead".
 I read nothing but self-help, business, and investing books from 2001-2012 (minus Harry Potter and a few novels).